-There are a few things we all know about Canada’s Great Trail: it’s a network of trails stretching across the country, a haven for outdoor enthusiasts and a point of pride for all Canadians.
+There are a few things we all know about The Great Trail of Canada: it’s a network of trails stretching across the country, a haven for outdoor enthusiasts and a point of pride for all Canadians.
 But we bet there are a few facts about this coast-to-coast-to-coast route that you weren’t aware of before today.
 We’ve rounded up some little-known tidbits to keep you on your toes.

-1. Crossing Canada on The Great Trail would take over two years
+1. Crossing Canada on The Great Trail on foot would take over two years

 We did the math!
-If you’re thinking of channelling your inner Sarah Jackson and embarking on a cross-country trek, consider this: the journey from one side of Canada to the other along The Great Trail would take a total of two years, two months and one week to complete, based on travelling 30 km per day.
+If you’re thinking of channelling your inner Sarah Jackson or Mel Vogel and embarking on a cross-country trek, consider this: the journey from St. John’s, Newfoundland to Victoria, British Columbia, along The Great Trail would take a total of two years, two months and one week to complete, based on travelling 30 kilometres per day.
 Better strap on those hiking boots tight!

 Credit Greg Skuce, Yukon Government

-2. The longest waterway section of The Great Trail spans a whopping 1,659.5 km
+2. The longest waterway section of The Great Trail spans a whopping 1,659.5 kilometres

-Best known for being Canada’s longest river, the Mackenzie River also represents the longest water route in Canada’s famous network of trails.
-Flowing from the Northwest Territories through Yukon, it’s also an awe-inspiring way to experience The Great Trail by boat — as long as you’ve got some serious paddling experience under your belt.
+Best known for being Canada’s longest river, the Mackenzie River is also the longest water route in Canada’s famous network of trails.
+Flowing through the Northwest Territories, it’s also an awe-inspiring way to experience The Great Trail by boat — as long as you’ve got some serious paddling experience under your belt.
+If you’re curious about what the journey entails, check out this fascinating post by Alex McEwen.

 Photo By Fort Simpson Chamber of Commerce